Stereolithography (SLA)

 -

-Large variety of material selection (see what we offer at ter.ps/papercut)
+Large variety of resin materials (see what we offer at ter.ps/papercut)

 -